What are the key trends influencing the world of research?

 Securing grants can be time-consuming and highly competitive, frequently requiring the compilation of complex information in the form of multiple proposals.
 “Research, especially in fields like science and technology, can be expensive, particularly given the pace of current developments and the amount of computation power often required when conducting groundbreaking research,” said Hubbert.

-He stated, because the race for grants and other sources of funding is so saturated and intense, researchers must continually be on the lookout for possible funding opportunities.
+He stated that because the race for grants and other sources of funding is so saturated and intense, researchers must continually be on the lookout for possible funding opportunities.

 For Dr Frances Murphy, the global technical lead at Henkel Adhesives, the world of research is subject to unpredictable and ever-changing requirements that are often governed by behind-the-scenes complexities.

-“It is not enough to identify a new raw material or formulation improvement, new concepts must be tested rigorously to turn them into commercially viable products which can be manufactured, packed, dispensed and that will guarantee performance and reliability to the end user.”
+“It is not enough to identify a new raw material or formulation improvement, new concepts must be tested rigorously to turn them into commercially viable products which can be manufactured, packed, dispensed and that will guarantee performance and reliability to the end user,” she said.

 “In the background, there is an ever-evolving and rather complex regulatory environment which also limits what we can do with our chemistry.
-This is a big challenge, to find the right solutions which are acceptable from a regulatory perspective,” said Murphy.
+This is a big challenge, to find the right solutions which are acceptable from a regulatory perspective.”

 The proliferation of advanced technology within the sector is also a quickly emerging trend impacting the research sphere.
 Hubbert noted artificial intelligence (AI), in particular generative AI (GenAI), as being the most influential trend at the moment.